SillyTavern/SillyTavern-Docs/For Contributors/Writing-Extensions.md

 Plugins extend the functionality of SillyTavern by hooking into its events and API.
 You can easily create your own extensions.

+Want to contribute your extensions to the [official repository](https://github.com/SillyTavern/SillyTavern-Content)?
+Contact us!

 ## Examples

 See live examples of simple SillyTavern extensions: